What is LARC?

-Once access is granted, requester will receive access to Oracle tables for direct database access and U-M Box folders for flat files.
+Once access is granted, requester will receive access to Oracle tables for direct database access and the LARC Student folder for flat files.

 How to Use It?

-For guidance on connecting to the LARC database, finding flat files in U-M Box, joining LARC data with other data sources, and more, visit the LARC Frequently Asked Questions page from ITS.
+For guidance on connecting to the LARC database, finding flat files in the LARC Student folder joining LARC data with other data sources, and more, visit the LARC Frequently Asked Questions page from ITS.
 A comprehensive data dictionary is also available for review.